iyzg/notebooks/_src/dumb-lms.md

 ## Extra: Historical Note

 This idea of using ordered approximation of English comes from Claude Shannon and early works trying to explore how to get an ergodic source of text.
-If you want to get shivers at how well they predicted LLMs in a general sense, you should go back and read some early information theory papers like [A Mathematical Theory of Communication](https://www.essrl.wustl.edu/~jao/itrg/shannon.pdf).
+If you want to get shivers at how well they predicted LLMs in a general sense, you should go read  [A Mathematical Theory of Communication](https://www.essrl.wustl.edu/~jao/itrg/shannon.pdf).

 [^1]: Caveat: For the words, there were too many unique tokens for even a digram to handle, so I truncated the data down to just the first 200,000 characters rather than the full million.
 [^2]: If we're only looking at 1 piece of data before, then why is it called a digram?
 (Di means 2) We can think of our probabilities as pairs (c1, c2) where c1 is the previous character, and c2 is our next one.
 This pair has 2 items, hence the name digram.
 If we took the last 2 characters into account then it'd be called a trigram (c1, c2, c3).